Skip to main content

 HEADWORDS

-TREATMENT POND
+TREATMENT BASINS & POND

-From the headworks, wastewater enters the treatment pond through one of four inlet structures.
+The polishing pond inlet sends water through one of four inlet structures.
 The pond is divided into three distinct sections by baffle curtains running through the pond.
-Initially, water enters section 1A where 18 aerators mix the wastewater to increase the dissolved oxygen (DO) of the water.
-It is important that the wastewater has a high DO to promote the growth of aerobic microbes which break down and consume the organic matter and tomato waste.
-This process does not cause the odors or bad smells often associated with wastewater as long as enough oxygen is in the water to support the aerobic microbes.
+Initially, water enters section 1A where floating aerators mix the wastewater to again increase the dissolved oxygen and finalize treatment.

 Water enters section 1C at the southern end of the pond, then must travel all the way back to the northern end where it is pumped out after being fully treated.
-In section 1C are four final polishing aerators.

 PERCOLATION PONDS